 Riley turned to James beside her.
 "Can you please hand me that pillow next to Lily?"

 That launched them all into a fresh wave of laughter, except for Kay who continued to stare at Sirius and Riley warily.
-"Seriously, this is just creepy.
-What the hell is going on with you two?" she asked curiously.
+"Seriously, what the hell is going on with you two?" she asked curiously.

 "Well, Sirius thinks he's awesome and let's face it, he's not, so I want to throw a pillow at him," Riley explained, knowing perfectly well that wasn't what Kay was asking.
 "I didn't realize that was hard to understand."